 Through keynote panels, technical sessions, and case-based dialogue, this event can provide the tools, insights, and networks to ensure every seafarer is seen, supported, and safe.

-Day Three - ASWC Meeting - and Second Stream - Mental Health training
+Day Three - ASWC Meeting / Port Welfare Committees Meetings - and Second Stream - Mental Health training and Evolution in seafarers and volunteers care.

 PRICING: